maartoon/BSE_Template_Portfolio/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # Final Milestone
 My final milestone was finishing the final touches for the features I had implemented and to attach the monitor to the two-sided mirror.
-After writing the code for all the features I wanted, I started using flexbox, a CSS Flexible Box Layout tool to help me design the layout of the smart mirror.
+After finishing the code for all the features I wanted, I started using flexbox, a CSS Flexible Box Layout tool to help me design the layout of the smart mirror.
 I also downloaded some free fonts on the internet and customized my display that way.
 After I finished with all of that, I hot glued the monitor to the back of the mirror.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1626900545/video_to_markdown/images/youtube--ZjXvFrcpAQ8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=ZjXvFrcpAQ8&ab_channel=BlueStampEng "Martin X Final Milestone")
 # Second Milestone